About Penn First Plus

 - You have a strained or limited relationship with the person(s) in your family who hold(s) a bachelors degree.

 Income and the opportunities to which it provides access varies significantly by geography, cost of living, and family size.
 Perception of income level may also vary based on the perceived wealth of the people around you.
-Therefore, there is no set definition of lower- and middle-income we use in Penn First Plus – you are welcome to identify as you feel most comfortable.
+Because half of the Penn student body does not qualify for need-based aid, perceptions of income and the norms around class status can be confusing.
+Therefore, while we may abide by financial aid policies in limiting access to funding opportunities, we do not police terms such as lower-income, limited-income, and modestly resourced given their subjectivity in this space.

 Highly aided

-This term was developed by Student Registration and Financial Services as a tool to help us identify those students from our lowest income backgrounds and prioritize supplemental funding opportunities within the limitations of the university resources.
-Currently, highly aided students are all students who have family incomes below $65,500/year and an expected contribution to the cost of attending Penn below $4,500.
+This term was developed by Student Registration and Financial Services as a tool to help us identify those students from communities where financial resources are the among the most limited and prioritize supplemental funding opportunities within the limitations of the university resources.
+Currently, highly aided students are all students who have family incomes below $75,000/year.
 As more resources become available, we hope to expand this circle to include more students.
 If you are a highly aided student, this information has been communicated in your award letter and is available when you log in to review your financial aid award.

 People